reactor/reactor-netty/README.md

 * If you want to raise a security vulnerability, please review our [Security Policy](https://github.com/reactor/reactor-netty/security/policy) for more details.

 ## Contributing
-See our [Contributing Guide](https://github.com/reactor/.github/blob/main/CONTRIBUTING.md) for information about contributing to Reactor Netty.
+See our [Contributing Guide](https://github.com/reactor/.github/blob/main/CONTRIBUTING.md) for information about contributing to `Reactor Netty`.

 ## Building from Source
 You don't need to build from source to use `Reactor Netty` (binaries in